Ph.D. in Earth Sciences

 Applications for fall admission are strongly encouraged by January 15th; later applications may be considered but with diminished chances of financial support.

 Incoming students are expected to have two semesters of the following courses: calculus, chemistry, and physics or biology.
-Applicants must have already taken (or take during their first two years of graduate study) at least three Earth Science courses, such as: Paleobiology, Sedimentology, Mineralogy, Structural Geology, Geochemistry, Geophysics, Climatology, Geomorphology and/or Hydrogeology.
+Potential graduate students should have at least three core Earth Science courses on their transcripts, such as: Paleobiology, Sedimentology, Mineralogy, Structural Geology, Geochemistry, Geophysics, Climatology, Geomorphology and/or Hydrogeology.
+Those who have fewer than three core courses at the time of admission will complete the outstanding core course requirements during their first two years in residence.
 Students are strongly encouraged to have participated in an approved summer field course or comparable field experience.
 Substitutions may be granted upon petition of the department.
 The department only admits students that have identified faculty advisors, so it is recommended you contact potential advisors in your field of interest either before or after application.
 GRE scores are now optional for graduate admission and departmental support (teaching and research assistantships).
 We evaluate applications based on fit with your advisor, grades and GPA, coursework, personal statement, research experience, and letters of recommendation.
 Some advisors may require GRE scores, and these may still be required for University and College awards.
 International/non-native English speakers must take the TOEFL exam.

 Students are typically supported financially for four semesters for students in the MS program and eight semesters for students in the PhD program.
 This support typically comes in the form of a teaching or research assistantship with a tuition scholarship during the academic year, with the student free to conduct their research full-time during the summer.
 All students that will be candidates for teaching assistantships must have the background to provide instructional support for introductory Earth Sciences courses.
 Students may also be supported by their faculty research advisor's external grants or by Syracuse University Fellowships.
 Applying to local and national programs for graduate fellowships is strongly encouraged.